googleanalytics/autotrack/docs/plugins/page-visibility-tracker.md

 ### How it works

-The `pageVisibilityTracker` plugin listens for [`visibilitychange`](https://developer.mozilla.org/en-US/docs/Web/Events/visibilitychange) events and sends events capturing how long the session was in each state.
+The `pageVisibilityTracker` plugin listens for [`visibilitychange`](https://developer.mozilla.org/en-US/docs/Web/Events/visibilitychange) events on the current page and sends hits to Google Analytics capturing how long the page was in each state.
 It also programmatically starts new sessions and sends new pageviews when the visibility state changes from hidden to visible (if the previous session has timed out).

 ### Impact on session and pageview counts